RallyApps/SarbanesOxleyComplianceTemplate/README.md

 ##License

-AppTemplate is released under the MIT license.
+SarbanesOxleyComplianceTemplate is released under the MIT license.
 See the file [LICENSE](https://raw.github.com/RallyApps/SarbanesOxleyComplianceTemplate/master/LICENSE) for the full text.